 - Photography & Videography

 The Arkansas 4-H State Office has a collection of STEM equipment available to check through your local county extension office.
+You can check out kits from one of 5 locations across the list.
 Please contact your local office for the availability of the equipment in order to make use of these resources in your clubs.
+Please see the list below to what is available in each location.

 - Cubelets (basic coding blocks)